Disability Resources and Services

 Students requesting accommodations should provide documentation regarding their disability.

 Submission of documentation is only one part of the interactive process during which accommodations will be determined.
-The staff in the Disability Resources and Services Office will work with students to determine individualized accommodations that are appropriate for the college setting.
+The staff in the Disability Resources & Services office will work with students to determine individualized accommodations that are appropriate for the college setting.
 These may differ from the recommendations in the documentation or the accommodations a student received in high school.

-Disability related documentation should provide information on the functional impact of the disability so that effective accommodations can be identified.
-Criteria for the source, scope and content of documentation differs by disability type.
-Documentation may include assessments, reports, and/or letters from qualified evaluators, professionals, or institutions.
-Common sources of documentation are health care providers, psychologists, diagnosticians, and/or information from a previous school.
+Disability-related documentation should provide information on the functional impact of the disability so that effective accommodations can be identified.
+Criteria for the source, scope and content of documentation differ by disability type.
+Documentation may include assessments, reports and/or letters from qualified evaluators, professionals or institutions.
+Common sources of documentation are health care providers, psychologists, diagnosticians and/or information from a previous school.

 Suggested Documentation Elements:

-Once your Initial Request for Accommodation Form is completed and the required documentation is received, you will be contacted to schedule an intake appointment with a Director in Disability Resources and Services.
-At the intake appointment the student and the Director will discuss functional limitations related to the disability from the student's perspective and as outlined in the information provided.
+Once your Initial Request for Accommodation Form is completed and the required documentation received, you will be contacted to schedule an intake appointment with a Director in Disability Resources & Services.
+At the intake appointment, the student and the Director will discuss functional limitations related to the disability from the student's perspective and as outlined in the information provided.
 Historical accommodations will also be reviewed.
-Through this interactive process, the Director and the student will evaluate requested accommodations and determine appropriate and reasonable accommodations.
+Through this interactive process, the Director and the student will evaluate the requested accommodations and determine appropriate and reasonable accommodations.

-Accommodate is the portal that Disability Resources and Services uses to give you access to your accommodation information which allows you to do semester requests for accommodation letters as well as to schedule appointments with our office.
-To log in, go to the Accommodate website (select “student”).
-You will then be prompted to login with your CCAC Net ID and password.
+Accommodate is the portal that Disability Resources & Services uses to give you access to your accommodation information.
+It allows you to do semester requests for accommodation letters as well as to schedule appointments with our office.
+To log in, go to the Accommodate website and select “Student”.
+You will then be prompted to log in with your CCAC Net ID and password.

 The Accommodate link can also be found under the Quick Links section on the MyCCAC portal.